FrederikHennecke/DeepLearning4NLP/README.md

 #### Explanation of Results

-The reason why including additional inputs did not enhance the performance is that Large Language Models (LLMs) like Bert are pretrained on massive corpora whose embeddings are contextual, meaning that the representation of a word depends on the context around it in the specified window which allows the model to capture information relevant to POS and NER from the text.
+The reason why including additional inputs did not enhance the performance is that Large Language Models (LLMs) like Bert are pre-trained on massive corpora whose embeddings are contextual, meaning that the representation of a word depends on the context around it in the specified window which allows the model to capture information relevant to POS and NER from the text.
 Researchers have conducted studies where they probe the hidden layers to asses the amount of syntactic or semantic information encoded in the layers. ([A Structural Probe for Finding Syntax in Word Representations](https://aclanthology.org/N19-1419.pdf), [BERT Rediscovers the Classical NLP Pipeline](https://arxiv.org/pdf/1905.05950)).

 ---